vordimous/zilla-docs/src/reference/zilla.yaml/binding-http-kafka.md

 > **oneOf**: [Fetch](#with-capability-fetch) | [Produce](#with-capability-produce)

-Defines the route with the Fetch capability
+Defines the route with the Fetch capability.

 ```yaml
 with:
   capability: fetch
 ```

-Defines the route with the Produce capability
+Defines the route with the Produce capability.

 ```yaml
 with: